arddnc/dsa210_proj/README.md

 ---

-### 🧪 4️⃣ Hypothesis Testing
+### 🧪 Hypotheses

-To statistically assess whether Tom Brady’s performance is superior to his peers:
+To rigorously evaluate whether Tom Brady deserves the GOAT title, multiple hypotheses will be tested:

+- **H1: Efficiency Advantage**
-- **Null Hypothesis (H₀):** Brady’s performance metrics are not significantly different from other elite quarterbacks.
+  Tom Brady’s TD/INT ratio is significantly higher than other elite quarterbacks.

+- **H2: Consistency Advantage**
+  Tom Brady exhibits significantly lower year-to-year variability in key metrics (yards, TD, QBR).

+- **H3: Longevity Effect**
+  Brady’s performance decline with age is significantly slower compared to peers.

+- **H4: Game Impact Hypothesis**
-- **Alternative Hypothesis (H₁):** Brady’s performance metrics are significantly higher than his peers.
+  Brady’s win percentage is significantly higher than other elite quarterbacks.

+- **H5: Peak Performance Comparison**
+  There is no significant difference between Brady’s peak season and the peak seasons of Mahomes/Manning/Rodgers.

-Two-sample t-tests or ANOVA will be used depending on data structure.
+These hypotheses will be tested using statistical methods such as two-sample t-tests and ANOVA, depending on data structure.
-Results will indicate whether observed differences are statistically significant.

 ---